Documentation Index

 Available in VPC

-• How to test application server connection
+• How to test application server connection.

-• How to test MSSQL server connection
+• How to test access to the MSSQL Server.

-• Event and notification (alarm) settings using NAVER Cloud Platform's Cloud Insight
+• Event and notification (alarm) settings using NAVER Cloud Platform's Cloud Insight.

 The above tasks can be done from Cloud Insight or Sub Account after subscribing, rather than in Cloud DB for MSSQL.
 They are not explained in detail in this guide.
 For more information, see Cloud Insight user guide and Sub Account user guide.

-Create application server
+Create an application server

 Note

-6. If you do not have any ACG, create a new one.
+10. If you do not have any ACG, create a new one.

 Caution